uk-gov-mirror/hmcts.wa-task-configuration-api/README.md

 #### What does this app do?

 - Receives an unconfigured Task upon its creation
-- Retrieves CCD case data for given ccdId
+- Retrieves CCD case data for given caseId
 - Evaluates DMN configuration and gets output variables
 - Updates the Task
 - Auto-assigns the Task